 Reaching Africa’s Unreached (R.A.U.)
-Fact Sheet for Short Term Ministry Teams
+FAQ Sheet for Short Term Ministry Teams

 www.reachingafricasunreached.org

 Thank you for your interest and participation in the ministry of RAU!
-As our primary ministry focus is training indigenous pastors and leaders, planting self-governing, self-propagating, and self-supporting churches, and spreading the gospel among people groups in the West Nile Sub-region of Northern Uganda, South Sudan, and the Republic of Sudan we have created this fact sheet in hopes of better preparing you for coming alongside our ministry.
-Please carefully read Reaching Africa’s Unreached Mission/Vision Statements and Statement of Faith.
-Any teaching given would need to fall within the parameters of these RAU Statements.
+As our primary ministry focus is training indigenous pastors and leaders, planting self-governing, self-propagating, and self-supporting churches, and spreading the gospel among people groups in the West Nile Sub-region of Northern Uganda, South Sudan, and the Republic of Sudan, we have created this fact sheet in hopes of better preparing you for coming alongside our ministry.
+Please carefully read and think through Reaching Africa’s Unreached Mission/Vision Statements and Statement of Faith.

 Things to pack for your time in Uganda

-• Women: Long skirts and blouses (no spaghetti straps), pants with shirts/blouses are acceptable, as long as the shirt covers your bottom.
+- Women: Long or mid-calf skirts and blouses (no spaghetti straps), pants with shirts/blouses are acceptable, as long as the shirt covers your bottom.
 Culturally, the lower half of the body is treated with greater modesty, however, upper body modesty is still important

-• Hygiene: Body wash, shampoo, conditioner, deodorant, flushable wipes (helpful when nature calls out in the bush!), toothbrush, toothpaste, dental floss, hand sanitizer, standard travel first aid kit, feminine hygiene products (not many options available in Moyo, so it’s best to pack what you will need) sun screen, mosquito repellent (you’ll want 4%-40% DEET) **Solar power at RAU cannot accommodate blow dryers, curling irons, or flat irons.
+- Hygiene: Body wash, shampoo, conditioner, deodorant, flushable wipes (helpful when nature calls out in the bush–but please don’t flush them at RAU), toothbrush, toothpaste, dental floss, hand sanitizer, standard travel first aid kit, feminine hygiene products (not many options available in Moyo, so it’s best to pack what you will need) sun screen, mosquito repellent (you’ll want 4%-40% DEET) **Solar power at RAU CANNOT accommodate blow dryers, curling irons, or flat irons.
 All power is 240**

-• BYOB (bring your own bible) and a pen and notebook/journal
+- BYOASB: Bring your own Africa Study Bible (NLT Anglicized) to use and a pen and notebook/journal

 Travel Notes

-• From our experience, KLM is the most comfortable airline for the second leg of the journey.
+- From our experience, KLM is the most comfortable airline for the second leg of the journey.
 Other options include Brussels Air and United Arab Emirates.
-Upon arriving in Entebbe, we recommend staying at Carpe Diem in Entebbe which has a shuttle service that will pick you up and take you back to the airport in the morning for your MAF or Eagle Air flight to Arua.
+Upon arriving in Entebbe, we recommend staying at Carpe Diem in Entebbe which has a shuttle service that will pick you up and take you back to the airport in the morning for your MAF flight to Moyo.
 Refer to contact information below.
 You can pay for rooms in dollars.

-• Extra luggage can be left at Carpe Diem (see their contact below) and will be picked up by a friend of RAU and dropped off at the bus station for transport to Moyo.
+- Extra luggage can be left at Carpe Diem (see their contact below) and will be picked up by a friend of RAU and dropped off at the bus station for transport to Moyo.
+MAF allows 15 kilos and after that they charge extra for every kilo.

-• MAF: Travel to and from Moyo is now available through MAF Uganda on any week day as long as you book enough in advance and they have flights to Moyo or through Moyo.
-They can carry 1-10 passengers Monday-Friday.
+- MAF: Travel to and from Moyo is now available through MAF Uganda on any week day as long as you book enough in advance and they have flights to Moyo or through Moyo.
+They can carry 1-12 passengers Monday-Friday.
 It is now our preferred way to travel to and from Moyo!
 The easiest way to make arrangements and book with them is to register with them.
-The current cost is $180 one way.
+The current cost is $205 one way.
+A chartered flight is also possible.

-• Eagle Air can also divert to Moyo on the way to Arua and return to Entebbe, but it is more expensive and at least 6 people must be booked for the diversion.
-Currently, a round-trip flight to Moyo and back to Entebbe is $400.
-This flight is only available on Saturday.
-Also, we can arrange an 8-passenger van which can drive you/your party to RAU from Carpe Diem for $400 one way.
+- Also, we can arrange an 8-10 passenger van which can drive you/your party/luggage to RAU from Carpe Diem for $400+- one way.
 The drive is around 9 hours depending on road conditions on dirt roads closer to RAU.
 If chosen, we strongly recommend this drive to be done only during the day.

 Helpful Tidbits for Cross-Cultural Engagement

-• Be cautious in giving your contacts (phone or Facebook)
+- Be very cautious in giving your contacts (phone or Facebook)

-• Please be aware that we are just a few kilometers from South Sudan which, as you know, is in the midst of a civil war.
+- Please be aware that we are just a few kilometers from South Sudan which is in the midst of a civil war.
 Because of this, under no circumstances should anyone venture down to the border, especially alone.
 Please speak with Jacob prior to taking any walks in the direction of the border as this could have severe consequences for yourself and RAU.
-During night hours RAU has well armed/well trained Ugandan police on the compound.
+Twenty four hours a day RAU has well armed/well trained Ugandan police on the compound.

 While at RAU…

-• Meals and basic amenities such electricity, Wi-Fi (speed not guaranteed…the more people online the slower), running water (cold), coffee, and toilet paper are provided.
+- Meals and basic amenities such electricity, Wi-Fi (speed not guaranteed…the more people online the slower), running water (cold), coffee, and toilet paper are provided.
 Any other comforts (i.e. snacks) you may want to bring with you or buy in Moyo town (limited options).
+Meals and stays outside of RAU campus is at your own expense.
+In some ministry events it requires us eating at restaurants and staying in hotels.

-• As we have armed guards at night who patrol the premises, please do not wander around at night hours without identifying yourself to them
+- As we have two armed guards at night who patrol the premises, please do not wander around at night hours without identifying yourself to them.
+We also have one armed guard during the day.

 Contacts: